 Electronic Medical Records Certificate

+This certificate program teaches basic information essential to working in a medical office.
 Students are taught procedures for guiding and implementing the necessary software to comply with federal medical electronic record mandates.

 Medical Business and Clinical Specialist Certificate

 A medical business and clinical specialist certificate program provides students with instruction for working in one of many positions in a medical office.

 Medical Office Technology Certificate

 A medical office technology program focuses on general medical office skills, including the use of technology in a medical institution.
-Students are taught skills such as:

 Associate of Science in Office Management

 An Associate of Science (A.S.) program in office management requires two years of study consisting of general education and management-specific courses.
 Some programs allow students to concentrate studies in record management.

 A record management specialization offers students the ability to investigate electronic medical records as it pertains to offices in general and specifically to medical offices.
 Internship opportunities may be available.